-Low-Ground Space Domain Awareness
+Low-Ground Orbit

 The first three SDA regions contain a similar naming convention exploiting the notion that space is the "ultimate high ground."
-The first region, low-ground SDA (LG-SDA), encompasses near-Earth space and includes the common orbital regimes of LEO, MEO, and GSO/GEO.
-Specifically, LG-SDA extends from the Von Karman Line (~100 km from the surface of the Earth), a nominal delimitation for the start of space, out to a super-synchronous orbit beyond GEO (42,464 km from the center of the Earth), an orbital regime approximately 300 km above GEO typically used for spacecraft disposal at mission end-of-life.
+The first region, low-ground orbit (LGO), encompasses near-Earth space and includes the common orbital regimes of LEO, MEO, and GSO/GEO.
+Specifically, LGO extends from ~100 km above the surface of the Earth (a region commonly referred to as the Von Karman Line), a nominal delimitation for the start of space, out to a super-synchronous orbit beyond GEO (42,464 km from the center of the Earth), an orbital regime approximately 300 km above GEO typically used for spacecraft disposal at mission end-of-life.

-The LG-SDA region contains most current space operations and represents the highest density of resident space objects and debris to search, detect, track, characterize, and catalog for the general ground- and space-based SDA missions.
-In terms of the XGEO canonical unit, the LG-SDA region extends from the planetary surface to about 1XGEO.
+The LGO region contains most current space operations and represents the highest density of resident space objects and debris to search, detect, track, characterize, and catalog for the general ground- and space-based SDA missions.
+The LGO region extends from the planetary surface to about GEO (1XGEO).

-Mid-Ground Space Domain Awareness
+Mid-Ground Orbit

-Next, mid-ground SDA (MG-SDA) denotes SDA operations occurring in the region of space commonly referred to as cislunar.
-The MG-SDA region also contains all five Lagrange points and extends 15,000 km beyond the collinear L2 Lagrange point (~465,000 km).
-Therefore, MG-SDA encompasses space operations occurring from $\sim$ 42,500 km to 480,000 km as measured from the Earth's center (between 1-11.4XGEO).
-Plans for and the development of space-based infrastructure in cislunar space are rapidly growing, thus making MG-SDA an attractive region for performing SDA in the near future.
+Next, mid-ground orbit (MGO) denotes operations occurring in the region of space commonly referred to as cislunar.
+The MGO region also contains all five Lagrange points and extends 15,000 km beyond the collinear L2 Lagrange point (~465,000 km).
+Therefore, MGO encompasses space operations occurring from ~42,500 km to 480,000 km as measured from the Earth's center (between 1-11.4XGEO).
+Plans for and the development of space-based infrastructure in cislunar space are rapidly growing, thus making MGO an attractive region for performing SDA in the near future.